-It is a plane kind of the synovial joint between the lateral end of the clavicle and acromion process of the scapula.
-The acromioclavicular joint is situated about 2.5 cm medial to the point of the shoulder.
+Acromioclavicular Joint lies in the middle of the lateral end of the clavicle and acromion process of the scapula.
+It is a normal kind of synovial joint.
+Around 2.5 cm medial to the point of the shoulder lies the acromioclavicular joint.

 These are small facets found on the lateral end of clavicle and the medial margin of the acromion process of the scapula.
 The articular surfaces are covered with fibrocartilage.
 The joint cavity is separated by an incomplete wedge- shaped articular disc.